-- as we use the "pack" phasor term expression in our analysis, our goal is to recover the physically acceptable result by simply eliminating the imaginary term. - the use of Euler's formula offers the great convenience of dealing with exponentials in contrast with potentially complicated trigonometric identities.
-To demonstrate the convenience of using Euler's exponential form for phasor expressions, let us review some of the fundamental mathematical operations in this format: Addition and Subtraction: Time Domain Representation:
+- as we use "pack" phasor term expression, in our analysis, our goal is to recover the physically acceptable term for the analysis result by simply eliminating the imaginary term in the final result. - the use of the exponent form of the Euler's formula offers the great convenience of dealing with exponents in contrast with dealing with potentially complicated trigonometric identities.
+To demonstrate the convenience of using the Euler's exponent form for phasor expressions, let us review some of the fundamental mathematical operations in this format: Addition and Subtraction: